 Although women are still a minority in the mycological field, we always remember the early impact and important roles women played in advancing mycology.

 And despite the gender-based barriers that still persist today, many women continue to be highly influential knowledge-keepers and transmitters for modern businesses and organisations based in the fields of science, environment, and fungi activism.

 We will continue to support and encourage all genders to help continue the advancement of the mushroom revolution.

-Eliza is the millennial nutritionist– a health, mindset and abundance enthusiast obsessed with helping millennial's experience living at a higher level.
-Her relaxed new age approach and understanding of nutrition and wellness sees her empowering and coaching individuals to understand that their health is the ultimate asset.
+Eliza's relaxed new age approach and understanding of nutrition and wellness sees her empowering and coaching individuals to understand that their health is the ultimate asset.
 Upon experiencing first hand the power and place of tonic herbalism and medicinal mushrooms in everyday life, Eliza’s become an adaptogen fangirl and feels their utilisation in today’s world is essential for abundance and wellbeing.